 Read More On: Relaxation Tips

 Self-Care is an important part of your plan for succeeding in graduate school.
 Graduate school is stressful – there’s no getting around that fact.
 The classes and homework alone can add up to sixty or seventy hour weeks.
 Throw a job, internship, or kids into the mix and you’ve got the potential for a pressure cooker situation.
 That’s where self-care comes in.
 What is Self-Care?

 Read More On: Self-Care: Staying Healthy and Sane in Grad School

 Information compiled by the GradSchools.com team - last updated October 2010 Feeling irritable?
 Performance in school slipping?
 Ready to just give up?
 Take a deep breath.
 You're stressed.
-Graduate school can be one of the most stressful times of a person's life, particularly if the student has other responsibilities such as work or a family.

 Read More On: Stop Stress Right in its Tracks

 Medical Students Should Make Stress Management a Priority Medical school is no walk in the park.
 If it was, more people would hold jobs as physicians.
 However, just because graduate programs focused on preparing tomorrow's doctors can be challenging, doesn't mean students need to feel overburdened by stress.
 A recent Saint Louis University study revealed how specific strategies can keep medical students healthy as they study how to improve their future patients' well-being.
 Mental health matters

 You've made it to graduate school.
 You're ready for any challenge.
 And then you get one professor who just hits you with assignment after assignment, drowning you in a sea or articles and research.
 It's not that you aren't capable of doing the work, it's that you have so much else going on that you cringe at the very thought of all the work.